Libertarian Party (Switzerland): History

 The Libertarian Party was founded in 2014 by Simon Scherrer, Silvan Amberg and Brenda Mäder.
 The announcement received quite a broad media attention due to its founder Brenda being the former president of the Young Liberals.
 In 2015, the party founded its cantonal section in Zurich and was running for national parliament without success.

 In February 2018, the party again received broad attention due to the appearance of Simon Scherrer and Silvan Amberg in the national TV-debate Arena for their opposition against the federal taxes.

 Political positions

 The party’s vision is to reduce government activities to a minimum.
 The sole purpose of government should be to protect life, property and liberty of its citizens.

 The party puts strong emphasis on its philosophical roots, including self-ownership and the non-aggression-principle and has formulated those foundations in "paper of principles".

-Since its incorporation, the party has been advocate of abolishing subsidies (e.g. for culture), the federal income tax, the beer tax, the compulsory old age insurance "AHV", but also the liberalization of migration and the legalization of all drugs.
+Since its incorporation, the party has been advocate of abolishing subsidies (e.g. for culture), the federal income tax, the beer tax, and the compulsory old age insurance "AHV", liberalizing migration and legalizing all drugs.